Poortugal; Where all dreams are shattered and all nightmares begin

 Portuguese billboards without ads

-It is very indicative of the state of poverty of the Portuguese economy, the situation of constantly seeing everywhere empty billboards, without advertisements.
+It is very indicative of the state of poverty of the Portuguese economy, the situation of constantly seeing empty billboards everywhere, without advertisements.
 This means that there are hardly any financially healthy companies in Portugal.
-By the way, personally, I think these big billboards are just visual pollution. | The Real Portugal
+By the way, I personally think that these big billboards are just visual pollution. | The Real Portugal

 A very good example of this Portuguese technological backwardness is that in 2035 the adoption of electric vehicles will be mandatory throughout the EU (in principle, because in my opinion, and at the time I am writing this, it is still too early to know what the driving technology of future cars will be), nonetheless, it is impossible for this to happen in Portugal, because it would require a huge infrastructure of electric charging stations all over the country, which will certainly not happen in Portugal due to the great poverty of means, the typical Portuguese disorganization and the endemic corruption, just as Portuguese homes will never be properly prepared to park and charge electric cars.